sajidshaikh-01/AWS/AWS S3/README.md

 # AWS S3 – Complete Deep Dive README (Buckets, Object Properties, Versioning, Static Hosting, Transfer Acceleration, Replication)

-This README provides a **fully detailed explanation** of Amazon S3 concepts with production-level understanding and interview-ready depth.

 ---
 # ☁️ **What is Amazon S3?**

 Amazon S3 (Simple Storage Service) is an **object storage service** designed for: